BoPDdiseasescreening/Borderline-Personality-Disorder-BoPD-automatic-disease-screening-tool/README.md

 Details of the data and algorithm development can be found in [Publication & Conference](#6-publication--conference).

 In addition, we have integrated the algorithm into a screening tool in both portable version ([section 3.1](#31-Portable-version)) and headless version ([section 3.2](#32-Headless-version)) for implementation.
 The portable version is developed in WinPython with graphical interface, where WinPython is a portable distribution of Python programming language for Windows, and therefore it only requires Windows operating system without the need to install Python.
-The headless version includes executable Python source code and therefore it requires an environment to execute Python (version 3.8).
+The headless version includes executable Python source code and requires Python (version 3.8) environment but does not generate a graphical user interface.
 Prior to using either version of the tool, patient EHR data needs to be preprocessed in specific format as the input dataset for the screening tool (details see [section 2](#2-Preparing-input-dataset-for-the-screening-tool)).

 ## 2. Preparation of input dataset for the screening tool